theo-georgewill/clientsync-alpha/README.md

 ## Overview

-**ClientSync Alpha** is a project that integrates a Laravel backend and HubSpot’s CRM platform via OAuth2.
+**ClientSync** is a project that integrates a Laravel backend and HubSpot’s CRM platform via OAuth2.
 It includes a React-based frontend and showcases essential CRM functions like syncing contacts, handling webhooks, and managing pipelines.

 ---